-Your Cloud Environment runs in a GCP location.
+Your analysis app VM runs in a Google Cloud Platform (GCP) location.
 By default, Cloud Environments will run in the

 us-central1 region.
 If your workspace bucket is located outside of the US, you will be able to modify the location of your Cloud Environment.

-Recommended best practice is to choose the same location for your workspace bucket and Cloud Environment in order to minimize cross-region egress costs.
+Recommended best practice is to choose the same location for your workspace bucket and Cloud Environment to minimize cross-region egress costs.
 To learn more, see US regional versus Multi-regional US buckets: trade-offs.

 Note that the location of a Cloud Environment cannot be changed once created.
 To have a new location you must create a new Cloud Environment.